eliona-smart-building-assistant/xovis-app/USER_GUIDE.md

 ### Introduction

-> The Xovis app provides integration and data gathering from Xovis People Counter sensors to Eliona.
+> The Xovis app allows data gathering from Xovis People Counter sensors to Eliona.

+> Note that this is a documentation for Xovis app, which is a successor to [Xovis people counter app](https://doc.eliona.io/collection/eliona-english/eliona-apps/apps/xovis-people-counter).

 ## Overview